GruheshKurra/DynamicJSONupdation/README.md

 ### config table

--- Step 1: Open your MySQL or MySQL in XAMPP Server
+### Step 1:Open your MySQL or MySQL in XAMPP Server

--- Code to create a database
+Code to Create a database.
-CREATE DATABASE prototype;

 ```sql
 CREATE DATABASE prototype;
 ```